CodeChd/nft/README.md

 ### What I learned

-"I discovered that I have some difficulty with stacking elements or overlaying them on top of each other.
+"I discovered that I have bit difficulty with stacking elements or overlaying them on top of each other.
 As a result, I have been searching on Google for the best practices on how to accomplish this effectively."